 If you ask most people if healthcare has improved with the Affordable Care Act, those in support will usually respond that it has increased access to care and those not in support will tell you it has failed.
 A little know fact is that this law was put into place more to decrease health care fraud and increase enforcement efforts so the system could overall improve the quality of care.
 Fraud and waste have been major problems dating back to the Civil War.

-The critical components to safe, quality patient care begin with the law requiring healthcare providers to detail compliance and ethics programs from the U.S. Sentencing Commission Federal Sentencing Guidelines outlining seven key components:
+The critical components to safe, quality patient care begin with the law requiring healthcare providers and compliance consultants to detail compliance and ethics programs from the U.S. Sentencing Commission Federal Sentencing Guidelines outlining seven key components:

 - Establish policies, procedures and controls that effectively reduce violations

 - Exercise effective compliance and ethics oversight at the highest levels by individuals (compliance and ethics officers) who have sufficient authority and resources

 - Exercise due diligence to exclude from authority those individuals who have a propensity to violate the law